biado/MetaDataCube-Client_2024/README.md

 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
 ____

-This part is separated into 2: a  "***User Documentation***" part, explaining how the interface was launched and the functionalities of it.
+This part is separated into 3: a  "***User Documentation***" part, explaining how the interface was launched and the functionalities of it.
 The second part "***Documentation Explanation***" will explain how the documentation for this project works.
+And the last part is for the ideas for the future.

 - [MetaDataCube](#metadatacube)
 - [User Documentation](#user-documentation)